AXA Equitable Holdings IPO priced at $20 each

 The subsidiary of French insurance giant AXA, sold 137.25 million shares, raising $2.75 billion.

-Shares will begin trading Thursday on the New York Stock Exchange under the symbol EGH.
+Shares will begin trading Thursday on the New York Stock Exchange under the symbol EQH.

 The IPO pricing would value the U.S. unit at roughly $11.2 billion, and AXA said it plans to sell about 25% of its subsidiary's existing issued and outstanding shares.